open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 ## .NET CLR Profiler

-Setting OpenTelemetry .NET Automatic Instrumentation as a .NET CLR Profiler is always required for .NET Framework.

-On .NET (Core), the .NET CLR Profiler is used only to perform bytecode instrumentation.
-Therefore, do not have to set it if having just source instrumentation is acceptable.

 The CLR uses the following
 environment variables to set up the profiler.
 See [.NET Runtime Profiler Loading](https://github.com/dotnet/runtime/blob/main/docs/design/coreclr/profiling/Profiler%20Loading.md)